rajinder-yadav/tscli/README.md

 npm run web
 ```

-This will open a web browser on port 3000, and load the HTML page, `index.html` from the `src/` folder.
+This will open a web browser on port 3000, and load the HTML page, `index.html` located in the `src/` sub-folder.

-Any changes made to `index.html` will automatically update and browser, you don not need to keep hitting _refresh_ on the browser.
+Any changes made to `index.html` will automatically update and browser on save.
+You don not need to keep hitting _refresh_ on the browser.

-The website uses _Browsersync_ to run a local development web-server and keep all browsers listening to it in sync.
+The website uses _Browsersync_ to run a local development web-server and keeps all browsers listening to it in sync.
 This means it is possible to have multiple browsers listening to the server.

-For how to configure the setup, read the [Browsersync options](https://browsersync.io/docs/options).
+On how to configure the setup, read the [Browsersync options](https://browsersync.io/docs/options).

-Basic configurations you might be interested in are:
+Basic configurations setting you may be interested in are:

 * files
 * server